apaz-cli/daisho/daic/grammar/parsing.md

     * The expressions that control loop iteration
   * Iterable
   * "for (expr, )? expr in expr where expr"
-    * The first expr pair must be one or both vidents.
+    * The first expr pair must be one or both varidents.
       * The second of these is declared as Size_t.
     * The last expr must be boolable expressions, the middle ...